hyosung11/Launch-School/Courses/journal.md

 06:16 In study hall with Alex and I'm going to keep going through Lesson 5.

 07:52 Working through TTT.
 I need to make coffee and get breakfast going for the kids.

+08:50 I made and drank a version of bulletproof coffee this morning and my farts stink.
+I like Jessica Kerr of Honeycomb.io.
+She talked about Ensemble Programming which sounds really cool to me and something I'd love to try out in a professional work environment.
+It seems a lot like playing a team sport like basketball where you have everyone there in real time working towards a common goal.
+That's something I could write about I suppose.
+How well do I know OOP now that I've completed most of the lessons?
+I'm still working through the programs in lesson 5.
+Why don't I use dictation more?
+I have a few minutes before my study session with Laurent and I just wanna get some thoughts down in my journal of Launch School that I keep in the VS Code.
+I am wondering about Obsidian and other notetaking apps.
+I am OK at this point with using markdown files in VS Code for all of my notetaking.
+Something happened with my keyboard and deleting when I used dictation.
+Ugh.